What is Medicare Part A?

 What is Medicare Part C?

 Medicare Part C is also known as Medicare Advantage.
-Through private insurance companies, you can receive a number of supplemental advantages and service along with basic Medicare Part A and B coverages.
+This type of coverage is "Managed Care" and is offered by private insurance companies.
+Some of the plans offered will have a number of supplemental advantages and service along with basic Medicare Part A and B coverages.

 What is Medicare Part D?

-Medicare Part D plan covers the costs of prescription drugs.
+Medicare Part D plans help cover the costs of prescription drugs.

 This part is included in most Medicare Part C plans, but if you have Original Medicare, you might not have Medicare Part D. It's worth making sure that you receive the benefits of this program.